 Dynamic content is content for a message that’s tweaked based on known information about the targeted app user.
 Basically, anything that you have captured as a Profile attribute within the app can be used as dynamic content.
 For example, if you know a user searched for Bluetooth headphones the last time they used your shopping app, you can mention Bluetooth headphones in a push notification.

-6. Use the ideal length for push notifications
+6. Use the ideal length

 7. Time it perfectly within the user journey